Jot-codes/dots-hyphens-hashes/github-pages.md

   git clone https://github.com/pages-themes/cayman.git
   ```
 Your template is available for your needs locally.
-1. Do not close the GitBash window.
+5. Do not close the GitBash terminal window.

 ### Personalizing Your Main Page
 The main page is a place where you want to welcome your visitors and put and information about the page.
 The main page content is stored in the _index.md_ file.
-1. On your local machine, edit the _index.md_ file.
+1. On your local machine, edit the _index.md_ file with the text editor of your choose.
-1. Copy a content of the file to any new _.txt_ file.
+2. Copy a content of the file to any new _.txt_ file.
-As you can see, the _index.md_ file provides information about page formatting and that's something that you will need to format your pages.
+As you can see, the _index.md_ file provides information about page formatting and that's something that you will need to format your future pages.
-1. Go to _index.md_ and delete all the content below:
+3. Go to _index.md_ and delete all the content below:
 ```
 ---
 layout: default
 ---
 ```
-1. Place your content.
+4. Place your content.
 For example:

 ***
 ```